infosecak/redactor/README.md

 3. Load the redact.py script.
 4. Ensure the extension is enabled in the Loaded Extensions section.

-## Usage
+## Usage for v2

 1. Open a Request in Repeater.
 2. Highlight the text you want to redact.
-3. Right-click and select "Redact Selected Text" from the context menu.
+3. Right-click and select "Redactor".
-4. The selected text will be replaced with [redacted] immediately.
+4. The selected text will be replaced with [redacted] immediately in the Redacted Request tab in repeater.
 5. Check the Extender Output tab for debugging logs.

-## Flow
+## Flow for v2

 ![diagram](https://github.com/user-attachments/assets/404d812c-ae52-4b76-a218-8f9b5c9595fd)